sp4c38/AWattPrice/PrivacyPolicy/PrivacyPolicyEnglish.md

 If you allow AWattPrice notifications we will need to collect certain information to provide you with this service:

 - An Apple Push Notification Service device token ("APNs token").
-This APNs token doesn't allow us to identify you as a specific user, as it could change anytime (see https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns).
+This APNs token doesn't allow us to identify you as a specific user, as it could change anytime (https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns).
-- Settings specified by you from inside AWattPrice.
+- Settings specified by you inside AWattPrice.

 ### Collection of personal information